funilrys/PyFunceble/CONTRIBUTING.md

 -->

-We do not any contraint regarding the way to use or configure your IDE.
+We do not any constraint regarding the way to use or configure your IDE.
 But, we compiled some of the necessary steps that you may need before starting to hack PyFunceble.